mbianchidev/mbianchidev/extra.md

 #### In my free (really free) time...

-- I (used to) read tons of books about psychology, philosophy, history, science, technology, business, finance, etc. - _I was book worm for a long time 🤓_
+- I sing in a metal band! - _Yes, I make ungodly sounds 🎤_
+- I am an extreme vocal coach - _I teach people how to scream 😱_
+- I go to all the metal(core) concerts and festivals I can! - _I'm a metalhead 🤘_
 - I curate a list of personal finance resources [here](https://github.com/mbianchidev/financial-cool)
-- I go to all the metal(core) concerts! - _I'm a metalhead 🤘_
 - I hike but nothing too challenging - _I'm just a nature lover 🌲_
 - I try to stay fit and used to do combat sports (Kickboxing, K1, Muay Thai, BJJ, MMA), now I just go to the boring gym - _I'm a former amateur fighter 🥊_
-- I am an extreme vocal coach - _I teach people how to scream 🎤_
 - I compose(d) some aggressive electronic music - _ask me about it! 🤖_
 - [I curate my Spotify playlists](https://open.spotify.com/user/1169908688?si=f484127a02164fc7)
 - I have 8 tattoos and counting - _I love being able to tell a story without even speaking 🖤_